 Not everything that counts, can be counted. we have shown the world this often.

 We are optimistic that the economy will recover and reach pre-pandemic levels.
 Whether that recovery comes this year, the next, or the one after — we are ready!
 One thing we are positive about is we will come out of this crisis stronger as a business and as a country.

 Consolidation of Our Power Business – Incorporation of AboitizPower

-Deregulation and privatization of the power industry was finally legislated through the passage of the Electric Power Industry Reform Act of 2001 (EPIRA).
+Deregulation and privatization of the power industry were finally legislated through the passage of the Electric Power Industry Reform Act of 2001 (EPIRA).
 This landmark legislation would change the way the power industry would be structured and more importantly, it would change the business model of the Aboitiz Group’s power business.
-Its distribution utilities, albeit quite small relative to the Manila Electric Company, they are widely respected for being efficient and low cost producers.
+Its distribution utilities, albeit a relative to the Manila Electric Company, they are widely respected for being efficient and low-cost producers.
 The proposed competition undertaken under EPIRA further challenged the utilities’ efficiency and its ability to survive in the new performance-based rate making regime and ability to gear up for the open access.

 Our commitment to corporate governance practices involves a commitment to all our contractual stakeholders and our other community of stakeholders.
 Our contractual stakeholders include our Customers, our Employees, our Business Partners, our Suppliers, Shareholders, Lenders, and Alliances.
 We also recognize our community stakeholders who are Consumers, Regulators, Government Agencies, Local Governments, Politicians, Local Communities, Traditional and Social Media, Non-Governmental Organizations, Trade Groups, Advocacy Groups and other groups within the general sphere of influence.